witek3100/sky-map/README.md

 # sky-map
 Flask web app showing night sky map for choosen location and date

+Project in early version available [here](http://skymap-env.eba-pinmgrft.eu-north-1.elasticbeanstalk.com/)

 ##
 Some of technologies and libraries used